Course Unit

 • Pre-requisites:

-• Dynamical systems, numerical methods for ordinary differential equations.
+Dynamical systems, analytical methods for to resolutoin of ordinary differential equations.

 • Reading list: